wp-plugins/backup-scheduler/readme.txt

 2. The configuration page of the plugin

 == Changelog ==

 = 1.4.1 =
+* Cleaning the framework to avoid unnecessarly code

+= 1.4.1 =
 * A bug that do not delete the lock file when reseting the backup process